 There are no enrollment or switching fees at any time.

-Customers can expect to receive savings beginning as soon as their March 2014 bill, depending on the enrollment date.
+Customers can expect to see their new kWh and monthly customer charge beginning as soon as their June 2014 bill, depending on the enrollment date.

 Who will bill me for electricity?